ftnapps/smapinntpd/ReadMe.txt

  -smartquote

    The quoting style of most newsreaders is different from traditional fidonet software.
-If you enable this option, JamNNTPd will try to change any quoted lines to fidonet style.
+If you enable this option, SmapiNNTPd will try to change any quoted lines to fidonet style.
 This means that it will try to insert the initials of the person you reply to before the '>' character and also that it will try to compound multiple generations of quotes, i.e. "AA> BB>" will be changed